tamarin-prover/tamarin-prover/src/009_advanced-features.md

 analyzed with the adversary's message deduction rules that depend on the specified equational theory.

-The `isend` rule states that any message that any message received by an agent by means of the `In` fact has been constructed by the adversary.
+The `isend` rule states that any message received by an agent by means of the `In` fact has been constructed by the adversary.

 We can limit the adversary's control over the protocol agents' communication channels by specifying channel rules.
-In the following we illustrate the modelling of confidential, authentic, and secure channel rules.
+In the following, we illustrate the modelling of confidential, authentic, and secure channels.
 Consider for this purpose the following protocol, where an initiator generates a fresh nonce and sends it to a receiver.

 ~~~~ {.tamarin slice="code/ChannelExample.spthy" lower=5 upper=6}
 ~~~~

-We can model this protocol with the following Tamarin specification.
+We can model this protocol as follows.

 ~~~~ {.tamarin slice="code/ChannelExample.spthy" lower=10 upper=31}
 ~~~~